zhengxu001/ielts/work-or-study.md

 1. work or study

-  * I've been working for more than 1 years after I
+  * I've been working as a software engineer for more than 1 years after I graduated from the college.
+I'd like to futhuer my study after I get my IELTS socres and school offer.
+Cause you konw, as a Bachler, I notice that I need to learn more during last one working year.

-2. What work do you do?
+1. What work do you do?

   * Software engineer

-3. Why did you choose to do that type of work?
+2. Why did you choose to do that type of work?

-4. Do you miss being a student?
+3. Do you miss being a student?
-5. Do you like your job?
+4. Do you like your job?
-6. Do you prefer study in the morning or in the afternoon?
+5. Do you prefer study in the morning or in the afternoon?